datacite/tasks/product_specifications/FBF44gf/readme.md

-             When that the user is in a Organisation Page And the user clicks on the "Related Works" download link Then the a file with all the all scholarly outputs linked to the organisation should be generated And the file should include up to 500 all scholarly outputs And all the scholarly outputs should be formatted in APA style And the file should include one scholarly output per line And the browser should request the user to download the file
+             When that the user is in a Organisation Page And the user clicks on the "Related Works" download link Then the a file with all the all scholarly outputs linked to the organisation should be generated And the file should include up to 500 scholarly outputs And all the scholarly outputs should be formatted in APA style And the file should include one scholarly output per line And the browser should request the user to download the file